Skip to main content

 The Critical Distinction: Consumption vs. Construction

-Most digital use today falls into problematic digital engagement.
+Much of our digital use today falls into problematic digital engagement.
 These platforms are engineered for "stickiness," not growth.
 They utilize infinite scrolling, rapid-fire visuals, and algorithm-driven feedback loops designed to keep the user’s eyes on the glass.

-These environments often create "shallow processing."
+These environments often create what's called "shallow processing."
 When a child is rewarded for speed and novelty rather than depth, the brain is effectively being "untrained" in focus.
-However, there is a second category: Purposeful Digital Design.
-These tools—often used in cognitive training programs like Arrowsmith—don't aim to occupy a child's time; they aim to change the way their brain learns.

 What Purposeful Design Looks Like: